(07) 4658 0600

 OUR LAND, OUR WATER, OUR FUTURE

 Our land, our water, our future is the Desert Channels Queensland (DCQ) Natural Resource Management (NRM) plan.
-This living plan is renewed every five years.
-The fourth iteration, covering 2021 to 2025, is currently open for community feedback.
-It will guide investment in the region for the next five years.
+This living plan is renewed every five years with he most recent version covering 2021 to 2025.
+It will guide investment in the region until 2025.
+This plan uses an online platform enabling readers to explore the interactive maps.
+For a summary, check out this factsheet.

 The plan included targeted management actions in certain areas that are displayed on individual maps.
 These actions are developed to clearly identify where investment is required within the region under any of the three themes of natural resources, industry or community.
 This information provides the community with a clear overview of where investment is required to sustain our natural resources.